Jfusion369/GrowMoneyGrow/README.md

 # GrowMoneyGrow

-# a program to lookup and check stock prices from user input
+# a program to lookup and check stock prices from user input# GrowMoneyGrow